 • In your room, try dancing to music for 30 to 40 minutes.
 It is an excellent workout and mood booster.

 • Your room can be incorporated into your weight routine.
 Use the bathroom counter for push-ups and dips.
 Use the floor for sit-ups, push-ups, leg lifts, and lunges.
 Use your travel bag for curls or shoulder presses.

 • A yoga mat is lightweight and can be used anywhere.

 • Online exercise programs can be followed using your laptop in your hotel room.

 Lightweight, non-perishable food items can easily be packed into the smallest suitcase.
 Most importantly, these food items afford some control over what you eat.
 All are allowable through TSA security screening.

-• Power bars with a favorable fiber/protein ratio are a great food supplement.
-Some power bars are very high in calories, so read the label.
-A power bar and an orange or apple provided by the hotel make a great breakfast or lunch.
+• Nutrition bars with a favorable fiber/protein ratio are a great food supplement.
+Some nutrition bars are very high in calories, so read the label.
+A nutrition bar and an orange or apple provided by the hotel make a great breakfast or lunch.

 • Dried prunes, apricots, peaches or bananas make good snacks.
 Another option is low-butter and salt pre-popped popcorn.

 • Individual tuna or chicken salad packs with crackers travel well and satisfy in place of greasy fast food.